kristianmandrup/gmaps-autocomplete-rails/README.md

 ```
 //= require jquery_ujs
 //= require jquery.ui.all
-//= require gmaps-autocomplete
+//= require gmaps-auto-complete
 ```

 Include the google maps script before `application.js`, fx in your layout file:

-*Update: Fields with separate Autocomplete instances*

-Try `gmaps-auto-complete` a new coffescript class based version, which should allow you to have several fields with separate instances on the same page.
-As of yet untested, so please help out fixing any bugs/errors.
+The script is now compiled from Coffeescript and allows you to have multiple fields linked to multiple instances of the `GmapsCompleter` class on the same page.

 For more, see [google maps and RoR](http://stackoverflow.com/questions/7466872/google-maps-and-ror-3-1)